scriptPilot/app-framework/docs/dev-way-of-working.md

 For each release, please follow these steps:

-1. Build a new App Framework version and commit to GitHub
+1. Build a new App Framework version and commit it to GitHub
    - Run `npm run patch` after bug-fixes and improvements (version bump to x.y.z+1)
    - Run `npm run minor` after adding new functionality (version bump to x.y+1.0)
    - Run `npm run major` after breaking backward-capability (version bump to x+1.0.0)
 2. Publish to the [npm repository](https://www.npmjs.com/) with `npm publish`
-3. Update the version with release date in file *CHANGELOG.md* and commit to GitHub
+3. Update the version with release date in file *CHANGELOG.md* and commit it to GitHub
 4. Deploy new Demo App version
    - to Firebase hosting with `npm run firebase`
    - to Google Play Store, update all information before commit ([read documentation](deploy.md))